 9. Incumbent Listed.

-Agencies are evaluated on whether the incumbent is specified for each opportunity or shows it is a new requirement with no incumbent.
+Agencies are evaluated on whether the incumbent is specified for each opportunity or the forecast shows it is a new requirement with no incumbent.

 10. Small Business Set Aside Information.